lxhillwind/dotfiles/vimfiles/pack/lx/opt/vim-sh/README.md

 - `-v`: selected text as stdin (this is different from filter, which is line level); visual mode

 - `-w`: execute shell command in new application window.
-On Windows, it is mintty.exe or cmd.exe; on other OS, urxvt / alacritty / tmux is supported now.
+To see which application is supported, execute `:Sh -h` or see `w` flag above (the latter may not be updated).

 - `<bang>`: try to reuse existing builtin tty window (implies -t option)